Skip to content

 seed.waveledger.net:18333

-Add this to your node's bootstrap_nodes list:
+Add this to the node's bootstrap_nodes list:

 [discovery]